Protests against Barack Obama

-Protests against Barack Obama occurred throughout the United States during Barack Obama's 2008 presidential campaign and during Obama's presidency.
+Protests against Barack Obama occurred throughout the United States during his 2008 presidential campaign and throughout his presidency (2009–2017).
+These demonstrations were diverse in nature, originating from various political factions.
+Conservative opposition, notably the Tea Party movement, organized large rallies against his economic policies, the Affordable Care Act, and the Iran nuclear deal.
+Conversely, left-wing and progressive groups protested his administration's use of drone strikes, deportations of illegal immigrants, and environmental policies regarding the Keystone Pipeline.

+In addition to policy-based protests, significant racial backlash and hate crime incidents were documented following his election as the first African American president.

+Racial backlash and hate crimes

-Many incidents of racism occurred across the United States in the wake of Barack Obama's election as the country's first black president.
-These incidents included cross burnings, threats of violence, racial slurs, and other forms of harassment against black individuals, with many incidents being reported after the election.
-The Southern Poverty Law Center, which monitored hate crimes, noted an increase in such incidents following the election.
-Many people believed that these incidents reflected a deep-seated racism that continued to exist in America, even after Obama's historic election.
-The article quoted individuals who expressed frustration and anger with the changes that Obama represented, including one man who advocated for the deportation of all members of Obama's former church.
-Others noted that racism, like cancer, was never totally eliminated but instead was in remission.
+Many incidents of racism occurred across the United States in the wake of Barack Obama's election.
+These included cross burnings, threats of violence, racial slurs, and other forms of harassment against black individuals.
+The Southern Poverty Law Center (SPLC), which monitors hate groups, noted a sharp increase in such incidents following the election.
+Many commentators noted that these incidents reflected a deep-seated racism that continued to exist in America, even after Obama's historic election.

+Interviews conducted at the time highlighted individuals who expressed frustration and anger with the changes that Obama represented, including advocacy for the deportation of members of Obama's former church.
+Others noted that racism "was never totally eliminated but instead was in remission."

-Protests during the campaign
+Protests during the campaign (2008)

-2008

-During the 2008 presidential election, particularly in the lead up to November 4, election day, numerous racist incidents against Obama were documented.
+During the 2008 presidential election, particularly in the lead-up to election day on November 4, numerous racist incidents and protests were documented.